Last Update: May 16, 2025

 – CONS

-Read Our Full Review Of The Echelon Stride-6 Treadmill Here
+Read Our Full Review Of The Echelon Stride-6s Treadmill Here

-The XTERRA TRX5500 Treadmill has a minimal deck height of 7.75 inches, which paired with the 15 levels of incline, means this treadmill doesn’t boost you up as high as other treadmills with the same incline.
-The XTERRA TRX5500 is a great treadmill for users wanting to get as much incline training as possible but with concerns over ceiling clearance.
+The XTERRA TRX5500 Treadmill has a minimal deck height of 7.75 inches, which, paired with the 15 levels of incline, means this treadmill doesn’t boost you up as high as other treadmills with the same incline.
+The XTERRA TRX5500 is a great treadmill for users who want to get as much incline training as possible but have concerns over ceiling clearance.

 XTERRA TRX5500 Treadmill